atlassian/react-beautiful-dnd/README.md

 import type { DroppableProvided } from 'react-beautiful-dnd';
 ```

+## Typescript

+If you are using [TypeScript](https://www.typescriptlang.org/) you can use the community maintained [DefinitelyTyped type definitions](https://www.npmjs.com/package/@types/react-beautiful-dnd).
+[Installation instructions](http://definitelytyped.org/).

 ### Sample application

 We have created a [sample application](https://github.com/alexreardon/react-beautiful-dnd-flow-example) which exercises the flowtypes.
 It is a super simple `React` project based on [`react-create-app`](https://github.com/facebookincubator/create-react-app).
 You can use this as a reference to see how to set things up correctly.